mr-poston-cs/apcsp-b/index.md

     - *more details to come*
   - **Wed:** [Routers]({{"/units/unit5/routers" | relative_url }})
     - *details to come*
   - **Thu:**
   - **Fri:**

   *Anything not completed in class becomes homework*

-  *HW Assignments not submitted by 12:30 next day will be late and you will not get points; PSETs not turned in will be counted off 5 points each day they are late*
+  *HW Assignments not submitted by class time next day will be late and you will not get points; PSETs not turned in will be counted off 5 points each day they are late*

 ## We are currently working on: